 No. Ukrainian citizens who are present in the United States are not eligible for parole under Uniting for Ukraine.
 However, Ukrainian citizens who have continuously resided in the United States since April 11, 2022, and who have been continuously physically present in the United States since April 19, 2022, may be eligible for Temporary Protected Status (TPS).
 For more information about TPS, visit our Temporary Protected Status for Ukraine page.
 Individuals who are physically present in the United States also may be eligible to apply for asylum.
 USCIS considers each request for asylum on a case-by-case basis according to the circumstances of the applicant.
 Visit uscis.gov/asylum for more information.

 - What is the length of parole for Ukrainians entering the United States at a port of entry after traveling under Uniting for Ukraine?

-Generally, Ukrainians and their immediate family members granted parole will be paroled into the United States for a period of up to two years.
+Generally, Ukrainian citizens and their immediate family members granted travel authorization under Uniting for Ukraine will be paroled into the United States for up to two years.

 - Please explain what ‘legal guardian’ means.

 - Has been granted legal custody of an individual or minor, by a court of law or competent jurisdiction, or by the state or recognized governmental entity; and

 - Can lawfully exercise and assume legal obligations on an individual’s or minor’s behalf.